How to figure out what is wrong with your telescope when the

 mirror, but not a large amount.
 If this is not the case, you

-should make sure the cable is positioned properly and that the mirror
+should make sure the cable is positioned properly at the center of

 is not bumping into something else due to a slack cable.